shara17-png/Bank-loan-prediction/README.md

 # Bank-loan-prediction

-Predicting whether a bank loan is approve or not
+Predicting whether a bank loan will approve or not

 /* By:-
        53. M Sanathoi Singh